Teach English in France

 - Pre-departure support and orientation

-- Accommodation with a French host family
+- Accommodation with a French host family or in school-provided apartment

 - 2-3 meals per day provided by host family and/or school